awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pool-instance-lifecycle.md

 + EventBridge rules
 + Amazon SNS topics
 + Amazon SQS queues

+Remember, if you have a user data script in your launch template or launch configuration that configures your instances when they launch, you do not need to receive notifications to perform custom actions on instances that are launching or restarting\.

 The following sections contain links to documentation that describes how to configure notification targets: